-NS301 Jan 3:0

-Topics in Systems and Cognitive Neuroscience
+NS301 Jan 3:0 Topics in Systems and Cognitive Neuroscience

+Department: Centre for Neuroscience (CNS)

+Course Outcomes:

 After taking this course, students should be in a position to critically read and evaluate papers in cognitive and systems neuroscience.
 They should also be able to write grants on these topics.